- National Park - March 2, 1899

 Visitor Survey Results

-In the year 2000 a visitor survey was conducted in order to learn more about park visitors, their reasons for visiting, the activities they participated in and their opinions about a variety of issues.
+Visitor surveys are conducted in order to learn more about park visitors, their reasons for visiting, the activities they participated in and their opinions about a variety of issues.
 Visitor survey results assist the park in making management decisions based on visitor trends.
-Some of the results are available in the Mount Rainier National Park Visitor Study Brochure.
+Results for Mount Rainier National Park are summarized in the 2000 Visitor Study Brochure or view the complete 2012 Visitor Study.

 2006 Flood Report: 2007 and 2008 Updates